semaphoreci/semaphore/docs/docs/using-semaphore/rbac.md

 import Available from '@site/src/components/Available';
 import VideoTutorial from '@site/src/components/VideoTutorial';

 Role Based Access Control (RBAC) allows you to manage user permissions in the organization and its projects.
-This page describes how the RBAC model works.
+This page describes gives an overview of RBAC and the existing roles in Semaphore.

 ## Overview

-Semaphore uses a Role Based Access Control (RBAC) model to manage user permissions and access within the [organization](./organizations).
+Semaphore uses a Role Based Access Control model to manage user permissions and access within the organizations and projects.

-Users need to be added to the organization before they can log into Semaphore or access any of your projects.
-Users need a GitHub or BitBucket account in order to log in to your organization.

-Only organization [Admins](#org-admin) or [Owners](#org-owner) can invite users to the organization.
+An organization [Admin](#org-admin) or [Owner](#org-owner) must invite users via their GitHub or BitBucket accounts before they can access the Semaphore organization or any of the projects.

-### Role scopes
+### Role scopes {#scopes}

 Semaphore manages roles on two levels: